 Preference Description

 System

 Owner Information Allows you to specify and then view the name and contact information for an everRun system administrator.
 This information is also provided in response to Simple Network Management Protocol (SNMP) requests.
-See "Spe-cifying Owner Information" on page 55 .
+See "Spe-cifying Owner Information" on page 59 .

 Preference Description IP Configuration Allows you to view and specify the Internet Protocol (IP) address and net- work settings for the everRun system.
-See "Configuring IP Settings" on page 60.
+See "Configuring IP Settings" on page 64 .
 Quorum Servers Allows you to view existing and new Quorum servers.
-Quorum servers provide data integrity assurances and automatic restart capabilities for specific failures in the everRun Enterprise environment.
-See "Quorum Servers" on page 13 and "Configuring Quorum Servers" on page 63 .
+Quorum servers provide data integrity assurances and automatic restart capabilities for spe- cific failures in the everRun Enterprise environment.
+See "Quorum Servers" on page 14 and "Configuring Quorum Servers" on page 67 .
 Date & Time Allows you to view the system time, specify values for Network Time Pro- tocol (NTP) (recommended), or to manually set the time and date on the ever- Run system.
-See "Configuring Date and Time" on page 64 .
+See "Configuring Date and Time" on page 68 .
 System Resources Allows you to specify the number of virtual CPUs (VCPUs) and the amount of memory reserved for the everRun Enterprise software.
-See "Configuring System Resources" on page 65 .
+See "Configuring System Resources" on page 69 .
 Import Settings Allows you to enable encryption for import procedures in the everRun Avail- ability Console.
-See "Configuring the Virtual Machine Import Option" on page 66 .
+See "Configuring the Virtual Machine Import Option" on page 70.
 Diagnostics Diagnostics Allows you to generate a diagnostic file for your authorized Stratus service representative.
-See "Managing Diagnostic Files" on page 67 .
-Notification e-Alerts Allows you to enable email alerts (e-Alerts) for system administrators.
-See "Configuring e-Alerts" on page 69 .
-SNMP Configuration Allows you to enable Simple Network Management Protocol (SNMP) requests and traps for remote system monitoring.
-See "Configuring SNMP
+See "Managing Diagnostic Files" on page 71 .
+Notification e-Alerts Allows you to enable email alerts (e-Alerts) for system administrat SNMP Configuration Allows you to enable Simple Network Management Protocol (Simple Network Management Protocol (Simple Network Management Protocol)

 Preference Description

-Settings" on page 71.
+Settings" on page 75.

 Remote Support

 Support Configuration Allows you to configure remote access and notifications.
 Remote access enables your authorized Stratus service representative to log on to the sys- tem remotely for troubleshooting.
 When enabled, the everRun Enterprise system can send notifications to your authorized Stratus service rep- resentative about problems with the system.
-See "Configuring Remote Sup- port Settings" on page 73 .
+See "Configuring Remote Sup- port Settings" on page 77 .

 Proxy Configuration Allows you to configure proxy settings for the everRun Enterprise system if your organization requires a proxy server to access the Internet and you have a service agreement with Stratus or another authorized everRun ser- vice representative. everRun software uses proxy server information for sup- port notification messaging and remote support access features.
-See "Configuring Internet Proxy Settings" on page 74 .
+See "Configuring Internet Proxy Settings" on page 78 .